leejiaj/Tour-of-Heroes/README.md

 Create a shared service to assemble the heroes.
 Use routing to navigate among different views and their components.

-# AngularTourOfHeroes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.

 ## Development server